 4. Meeting Preparation and Analyst Question Lists

-Problem: Surfacing the right questions means referencing filings, transcripts, and materials to spot changes or gaps, which is work that becomes hard to scale across a broad coverage list.
+Problem: Surfacing the right questions for industry or client gatherings means referencing filings, transcripts, and materials to spot changes or gaps, which is work that becomes hard to scale across a broad coverage list.

 How Hebbia Helps: By centralizing and indexing all relevant documents, Matrix allows analysts to identify high-value question prompts with minimal effort.
 Sample queries include: